deadlydog/Challenge.ClearMeasureCodeChallenge/ReadMe.md

 To view the code, open the [CodeChallenge.sln](src/CodeChallenge/CodeChallenge.sln) solution in Visual Studio.
 Assuming the `CodeChallenge.Console` project is set as the startup project, you can run the app to see the sample output produced by the [Program.cs file](src/CodeChallenge/CodeChallenge.Console/Program.cs).

-### Using the NuGet library
+### Using the CustomerItems library

-Once you have the NuGet package installed on your project, you can use the default `EvenlyDivisibleItemMapper` class to map items, like this:
+Once you have the `CustomerItems` NuGet package installed on your project, you can use the default `EvenlyDivisibleItemMapper` class to map items, like this:

 ```csharp
 List<ItemMapping> mappings = new()